Portfolio + Supporting Documents

 Your video answer should be uploaded in SlideRooom in addition to your 18-20 example of your work.
 Your video answer should not be longer than three minutes.

-- We are also interested in knowing how you situate your work in relation to contemporary art/design practice and context.
+- We are interested in knowing how you situate your work in relation to contemporary art/design practice and context.

 Statement of Intent